-BUFFALO, N.Y., June 14, 2021—M&T Bank announced it will be the first U.S. bank to team up with MagnusCards® by Magnusmode, a free app dedicated to making the world a more accessible place for people with cognitive and intellectual disabilities.
+BUFFALO, N.Y., June 14, 2021—M&T Bank announced it will be the first U.S. bank to team up with MagnusCards® by Magnusmode, a free app dedicated to making the world a more accessible place for people with neurodiverse abilities.
 The collaboration will create new digital guides that provide visual cues and step-by-step instructions to help people access fundamental banking services.
-Available through the MagnusCards app, M&T Bank’s digital “Card Decks” are designed to increase banking accessibility for the autism and disability communities, and are offered free to users.
+Available through the MagnusCards app, M&T Bank’s digital “Card Decks” are designed to increase banking accessibility for all, and are offered free to users.

 “Launching M&T Bank’s MagnusCards will help us create a more inclusive, welcoming bank and expand our capabilities to meet the unique needs of our diverse community of customers,” said Sonny Sonnenstein, Chief Information Officer for Consumer, Business and Digital Banking at M&T Bank.
 “We are excited to work with Magnusmode – not only because they’re an inspiring local startup, but also because their product is incredibly intuitive and well-designed to support our customers.”

 Using digitalized “Card Decks,” the MagnusCards app guides users through tasks and activities that might otherwise feel challenging or overwhelming.
 As Magusmode’s very first U.S. bank partner, M&T Bank is offering an expanding “life skills library” that provides practical guidance through storytelling Card Decks, helping users navigate daily tasks and experiences that may become overwhelming without assistance.
 It uses applied behavior analysis methods, offering prompts and positive reinforcement to support experiential learning.